sedc-codecademy/sedc7-11-1-practical-aspnetmvc/g1/BrainstormingToImplementation - ReadMe/README.md

 * #### Services
 In this folder we have the actual Service classes with implementation of all the CRUD methods that communicate with the appropriate repositories so that we can store in or read from the database.

+### SEDC.Lamazon.WebModels
+In this project we create the ViewModels, the models that we send to the Views, and that are used for data binding when trying to register a user, or login and so on.
+We add here the appropriate enums as well.

+### SEDC.Lamazon.Web

+* #### Controllers

+Finally we come to the main point, the MVC application itself, or the Application layer.
+Here we think of all the entities that we need to create a separate controllers for.
+So we create the controllers and their appropriate actions.
+For the purposes of our application we created four custom controllers, plus the one that is created with the starting template of an MVC application.
+The five controllers were:

+1. HomeController
+2. UsersController
+3. OrderController
+4. OrderController
+5. InvoiceController

+* #### Views

+In the Views folder we added the appropriate views so that we can display the data to the user, create new orders, register users and so on.